🍂 New Season Events Include Bridgerton Author Julia Quinn Live Class

 All your ideas are worth saving

-When an idea strikes I always write it down so that I don’t forget, then I can mull them over in more detail when the time comes to think about what I’m going to write next.
-Some ideas might only be strong enough for a short story like ‘The Text’.
+When an idea strikes I always write it down so that I don’t forget it, then I can mull them over in more detail when the time comes to think about what I’m going to write next.
+Some ideas might only be strong enough for a short story like ‘The Text.’
 Others I’ve discounted because they might be too similar to other published books, or just didn’t feel exciting when I returned to them.

 Where I find ideas